-- A: Good Performing well and operating effectively (physical element conducts function totally as new including consideration of the transverse elements) - B: Satisfactory Performing adequately but showing minor deterioration (physical element conducts function satisfactorily, may show signs of age and including consideration of some transverse elements) - C: Poor Showing major defects and/or not operating adequately (physical element does not perform function effectively without continuous repair, shows signs of age and does not consider most of the transverse elements) - D: Bad Economic life expired and/or risk of failure
+A: Good - Performing well and operating effectively (physical element conducts function totally as new including consideration of the transverse elements)

+B: Satisfactory - Performing adequately but showing minor deterioration (physical element conducts function satisfactorily, may show signs of age and including consideration of some transverse elements)

+C: Poor - Showing major defects and/or not operating adequately (physical element does not perform function effectively without continuous repair, shows signs of age and does not consider most of the transverse elements)

+D: Bad - Economic life expired and/or risk of failure

-Condition Core Fact data is provided for all primary and secondary.
-Where early learning and childcare settings are on the same site as a primary school these will be included and managed as part of the primary school.
+Condition Core Fact data should be provided for all primary and secondary.
+Where early learning and childcare settings are on the same site as a primary or secondary school these should be included and treated as part of the school.

-To capture all of the information necessary to arrive at a Condition rating for the school as a whole, six 'major physical elements' are considered (and weighted):
+To capture all of the information necessary to arrive at a Condition rating for the school as a whole, six 'major physical elements' have been identified:

 - Roof (15% weighting)

 - Floors and Stairs (7%)

 - Ceilings Ground and Upper Floors (1%)

 - External walls, windows and doors (20%)

 - Internal walls and doors (7%)

 - Sanitary Services (5%)

 - Mechanical (14%)

 - Electrical (11%)

 - Redecorations (2%)

 - Fixed Internal Facilities, Furniture and Fittings (5%)

 - External Areas

 - Outdoor Sports Facilities and Permanent Fixed Furniture